-^{}Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2013 - 2017) and exponentially less weight to each earlier year (1998 - 2012).
+Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2014 - 2018) and exponentially less weight to each earlier year (1998 - 2013). † Campylobacter estimates exclude results derived from Dairy outbreak data.